Espad0/Image-Matching-2D-3D/README.md

 [TODO: image displaying the transformation from multiple 2D photos to a 3D model]

 **Key Features:**
-- 🚀 **One-Step Reconstruction**: Generate a 3D model from raw images with a single Python or CLI command
+- 🚀 **One-Step Reconstruction**: Generates a 3D model from raw images with a single python command
 - 🔥 **Hybrid Matching**: Intelligently combines LoFTR (dense) and SuperGlue (sparse) matching
-- 🎯 **Smart Image Pairing**: Efficiently selects which images to match using AI
+- 🎯 **Smart Image Pairing**: Efficiently selects which images to match
-- 🔧 **Production Ready**: Professional code structure with error handling and logging
 - 📊 **Performance Optimized**: GPU acceleration, multi-scale processing, and smart caching
 - 🛠️ **Easy to Understand**: Extensive documentation and comments for learning